 In ground beds or raised beds, blend in organic matter to help condition the soil for optimal plant growth.
 Adding compost like Nature’s Yield Organic Compost, peat moss or bark mulch to the soil will improve aeration, water holding capacity and nutrient availability.
 This is usually an annual operation.

 Cool season vs Warm season crops

 Vegetable crops may be sorted into cool season and warm season groups.
 Begin planting cool season crops in mid-April.
 They will tolerate frosty temperatures and actually grow best when the temperatures are cool.
-This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower and broccoli among others.
+This group includes lettuce and other leafy greens, radishes, carrots, beets, onions, cabbage, cauliflower, broccoli and peas among others.

 Begin planting warm season crops in mid-May after the chance of a frost has passed.
 These crops do not like the cold and prefer the warm temperatures that our Colorado summer has to offer in order to grow their best.
 This group includes tomatoes, peppers, beans, corn, cucumber & squash.

 Grow from seeds

-For the cool season group, direct sow seeds into the ground for lettuce and greens, radishes, carrots and beets.
+From the cool season group, direct sow seeds into the ground for lettuce and greens, peas, radishes, carrots and beets.
 For the warm season group, direct sow seeds for beans and corn.
 Read the instructions on the seed packet for information about seed sowing depth in the soil, spacing of seeds and rows or plants and time to germination.
 Cover seeds with soil and tamp down firmly.
 Water regularly to keep seeds moist until germination begins.